 Let us first describe a happy, healthy newborn kitten.
 Her skin is warm and pinkish.
 She has a strong suckle reflex and will nurse every one or two hours.
-She is quiet and she cuddles and sleep contentedly with her littermates.
+Kittens are quiet and they cuddle and sleep contentedly with their littermates.
 She must be gaining weight steadily on an average of 10 grams per day and is developing good muscle tone.
 Kittens must gain weight and accumulate body fat so that they will be able to control their body temperature.
 When awake, she is active and responsive to her mom and littermates.

 Why My Newborn Kitten Keeps Crying?

 Even healthy newborns cry occasionally.
 This is an indication of some minor discomfort and when that discomfort has been addressed the crying should cease.
 If your kitten keeps crying for long periods of time or keeps happening again and again then check the kitten, the mother and the environment for clues as to what the cause of the problem may be.
 After some time of constant crying, the kitten becomes weak and not suckling enough that it will stop crying, will lie separate from the others and will be barely moving.
 Keep in mind that a weak kitten will be ignored by its mother.
 Do not wait for the situation to get to this point before checking and doing something because usually by then it will be too late.